 In the present section the cgx source code as well as the cgx- and ccx-help files will be downloaded and installed.
+For the installation instructions the tested program versions from Tab.
+3 are considered (cf. also Section 2.1 for details).
 The installation path may be chosen according to Section 4.2.
 Furthermore, the file system for the installation of cgx and ccx is explained in Section 4.2.